mpurbo/MMPReactiveCoreLocation/README.md

 For this kind of one-time location request, the `MMPReactiveCoreLocation` instance will create a short-lived location manager, start and stop it automatically so you don't need to call `start` and `stop` manually.

 ### Multiple Location Managers

+If you need to subscribe to signals with different location manager specifications/parameters, then you can use `auto*` methods as shown in the following example:

 ```objectivec
 // let's do one standard update with best accuracy